-All full-time, salaried permanent employees of the Authority are automatically covered by the VRS Group Life Insurance Program (GLI) upon employment.
+The VRS Group Life Insurance Program is a multiple employer, cost sharing plan.
+All full-time, salaried permanent employees of the Authority are automatically covered by the VRS GLI program upon employment.
 This plan is administered by the Virginia Retirement System (the System), along with pensions and other OPEB plans, for public employer groups in the Commonwealth of Virginia.